California

 3. Merlot: Merlot, a widely cultivated grape variety, thrives in moderately warm, temperate climates where it can ripen fully without becoming overripe.
 Ideal conditions for Merlot include well-drained soils, such as clay, limestone, or gravel, which retain heat and encourage deep root growth, contributing to the grape's complexity and structure.

-These grape varieties are integral to California's diverse and renowned wine production, contributing to the region's reputation for quality and innovation in winemaking.
+These grape varieties, coupled with Pinot Noir, are integral to California's diverse and renowned wine production, contributing to the region's reputation for quality and innovation in winemaking.

 Few regions in the United States can match the wine diversity found in California.
 However, among the great offer of wines there are three that reign supreme: on the red wine side, Cabernet Sauvignon and Cabernet Franc, while the king of California white wines is Chardonnay.